rojanjose/iks-cloudnativeworkshop/docs/generatedContent/kubernetes-storage/Lab1/README.md

 cat guestbook-deployment.yaml
 ```

-Replace the first part of `image` name with your docker hub user id.
 The section `spec.volumes` lists `hostPath` and `emptyDir` volumes.
 The section `spec.containers.volumeMounts` lists the mount paths that the application uses to write in the volumes.

 ```yaml